fugue/regula/README.md

 Regula includes a library of rules written in Rego, the policy language used by the Open Policy Agent ([opa]) project.
 Regula works with your favorite CI/CD tools such as Jenkins, Circle CI, and AWS CodePipeline; we’ve included a [GitHub Actions example](https://github.com/fugue/regula-action) so you can get started quickly (see our blog post [here](https://www.fugue.co/blog/predeployment-compliance-checks-with-regula-and-terraform-blog)).
 Where relevant, we’ve mapped Regula policies to the CIS AWS, Azure, and Google Cloud Foundations Benchmarks so you can assess compliance posture.
 Regula is maintained by engineers at [Fugue](https://fugue.co).

-Regula is is also available as a Docker image on DockerHub [here](https://hub.docker.com/r/fugue/regula).
+Regula is also available as a Docker image on DockerHub [here](https://hub.docker.com/r/fugue/regula).

 ## How does Regula work?